Mercychepngetich/phase1_project1/READme.md

 2. Open the **index.html** file in your web browser to view the Online Hire application.

 ## Usage
+Before you start running the app, first open these remote API link https://phase1-project01.onrender.com/jobs and here is the link to frontend https://main--aesthetic-cucurucho-6adfb2.netlify.app/

 ###  1. View Job Openings: